 PCC rules include the static and dynamic PCC rules.
 For dynamic PCC rules, service Ids and QBCs are dynamically determined.
+The service id can be connected to the QoS and both the used service id and QoS information is today part of the used unit container.
+Adding the QoS information also in the requested units will increase to the size of the messages.